SupremeEagle/No_More_Fail-NMF/README.md

 A better way to improve in Osu!

 # Information
 NMF is a better way to improve in Osu!, proposing you map with a fail calculation and challenge at YOUR level.
-If you are trap in your progress and can't improve anymore ...
-Or maybe just want to improve faster.
-NMF is right here, nothing can stop you now :3
+If you are trap in your progress and can't improve anymore, or maybe just want to improve faster.
+This program is for you, it's right there, nothing can stop you now :3

 This program is in developpement, for any issues or informations send a message in discord (SupremeEagle#1551), or directly form Osu!
 (TheSupremeEagle/rank ~=35000)

 # How to use ?
-  - Download the NMF.zip file
+  - Download the latest version of NMF.zip file
   - Extract it in a confortable place
   - Open the new folder and read the file README!!!
   - Open NMF.exe